Greenwood Village Assault Lawyer

 At Colorado Lawyer Team, we understand that not every altercation should lead to criminal penalties.
 Lead attorney Justie Nicol, a former Deputy District Attorney, knows how prosecutors handle assault cases, and how to fight back.
 Whether you acted in self-defense, were wrongfully accused, or the situation was blown out of proportion, we’ll work to protect your rights and build a strong defense.

-Why Hire Colorado Law Team for Your Greenwood Village Assault Case?
+Why Hire Colorado Lawyer Team for Your Greenwood Village Assault Case?

 While not as severe as some charges, an arrest for misdemeanor assault or harassment still has consequences.
 A misdemeanor conviction can lead to jail time, fines, and a criminal record that follows you for years.
 Whereas a felony assault is a big deal with a significant likelihood of prison and crime of violence designations.
 In any assault case, the prosecution won’t go easy on you, but with the right defense, you can fight back.
 At Colorado Lawyer Team, we don’t just handle cases: we defend people.
 Here’s why we’re the right choice for your Greenwood Village assault case: